 However, these delicate conditions upsetting the citizens’ aspiration of economic prosperous and sustainable development, hence, this project of the extractive industry specially oil and gas explorations has become vital to achieve some rapid results in order to chart the country economic development trajectories and pursuant of the foreign direct investment (FDI), as the World Bank report indicated that Somaliland’s “economy is at a crossroads.

-In fact, this report from the World Banks (2016) signaled out that Somaliland will face some critical economic challenges and financial crisis.
+In fact, this report from the World Bank (2016) signaled out that Somaliland will face some critical economic challenges and financial crises.
 The probabilities to discover oil and gas are more convincing and notable regarding the preliminary geological data explored and signs of optimism that current international companies demonstrated.
-Despite Somaliland to obtain onshore and offshore oil and natural gas reserves, it cannot be dismissed the complexity of the extraction such natural resources and Somaliland needs to consider the surrounding environment of political, social and economic instability.
+Despite Somaliland to obtain onshore and offshore oil and natural gas reserves, it cannot be dismissed the complexity of the extraction of such natural resources and Somaliland needs to consider the surrounding environment of political, social, and economic instability.

 On the other hand, extracting the natural resources of the country properly can be instrumental for economic development and improving the life of the citizens of Somaliland.
 As de facto state Somaliland has made dramatic efforts to advance its economic infrastructure and trade partnership with regional states in the Horn of African and Gulf countries.
 However, modernizing Berbera port and Berbera corridor project, in general, is a limelight to promote investment projects and utilizing the natural resources of the country.